仙侠演义下的人工智能大道之争

 Task: Classify movie reviews as positive or negative.

-Examples: Review 1: This movie was amazing!
-The acting was superb.
-Sentiment: Positive Review 2: I couldn't stand this film.
+Review 2: I couldn't stand this film.
 The plot was confusing.
-Sentiment: Negative

-Question: Review: I'll bet the video game is a lot more fun than the film.
-Sentiment:____
+Review: I'll bet the video game is a lot more fun than the film.

 Output